 In fact, many might think that this is due to the change in extension policies that Mozilla has announced that it will apply in the future, but no, it has nothing to do with all this, at least for the moment.

 How to fix the failure of Firefox extensions

-We will say that all this is due to an error related to the signature of the extensions themselves since all these affected extensions are suddenly disabled due to the expiration of the signature certificate.
+We will say that all this is due to an error related to the extensions’ signature since all these affected extensions are suddenly disabled due to the expiration of the signature certificate.
 In fact, all of them must be signed from Firefox 48 and Firefox ESR 52 so the browser will block the installation of extensions with invalid certificates.
 Or without certificates, and that is what is now causing the problems that we have done to you mention.

 At the same time, it is also being reported that some users cannot install extensions from the official Mozilla add-ons repository.
 Therefore, those who have installed a Nightly or Dev version of Firefox, can disable the extension signature, some claim that this solved the problem temporarily.
 For this it is necessary to access the preference “xpinstall.signatures.required” and set it to “false” in “about: config”.

-This is to disable the signature, but we can also change the date of the system to the previous day to resolve it temporarily, but that can lead to other problems.
+This is to disable the signature, but we can also change the system’s date to the previous day to resolve it temporarily, which can lead to other problems.
 Therefore, at this time this is a failure that can only be resolved by Mozilla since the company needs to renew the certificate or create a new one to solve the problem.